 Why was breaking down scar tissue so important?
 We are designed for movement, and surgeries cause scarring in the healing process that does not allow the muscles, tendons to move freely.
 Many types of disabilities can effectively create the same effect on the body.
 Thus massage begins moving those places to ease the restriction of the tissues that do not move freely.
 My massage therapist was very good at telling me what she was doing so that my mind was calm with her touch.

 When I competed in kayaking, massage was the tool that kept my shoulders and legs stretched and pliable with all the other use I was putting on those body parts.
 I was always amazed at how my leg, which I do not use in kayaking, would reflect and hold tension while paddling.
 When knots were found in the muscles' layers, my massage therapist's hand worked it away and gave me other stretches or ball work to keep that area moving.
 Then I was introduced to cupping.
 That has been a lifesaver for my shoulders and neck.
 Often, I am getting bodywork and cupping at the same time for no additional cost.

 FREQUENCY & TYPE OF BODYWORK

 Over the last five years, I have gone to every-other-week, to 10 days or sometimes weekly.
 I also changed the type of bodywork I receive.
 Now, I need more fascia work to address scar tissue, and we're looking at structure and movement patterns because the massage was no longer giving me the relief it did at first.
 That may be due to age, hypothyroidism, post-menopause, …. who knows.
 This work, Rolfing, also has a different type of delivery.
-She uses her feet.
+She also uses her feet.
 It can sometimes be painful for me, BUT so worth the release of my physical pain afterward.
 As I am a wheelchair user, I find I need my hip flexors stretched.
 I also have my legs stretched from my glutes to my heels.
 I can feel the pain in my body release with every stretch.